Check Online Application Status 2024-2025How to Apply Online 2024-2025Check Admission Requirements 2024-2025

 The National Minimum Wage Act determines the minimum wage and annual leave entitlements for all persons engaged in non-agricultural work in South Africa.
 It covers all occupations, including domestic workers, farm workers, homemakers, office workers, and skilled workers.
 The National Minimum Wage Act establishes a minimum wage for all persons engaged in non-agricultural work in South Africa.
 Anyone who “is engaged in work” or who “will be engaged in work” must receive the prescribed minimum rate of remuneration, which has been set at R6,160 per month (R59.40 per day) in 2018.
 The minimum wage rate is set at a national level and is applicable to all occupations.
 Although the minimum wage is set at a national level, it does not apply to every jurisdiction.
 In terms of the Act, it only applies to “non-agricultural work.”
 This means that the minimum wage does not apply to work performed in agriculture.

-See Also Where To Buy Used Cars In South Africa
+See Also How To Register A Trailer In South Africa

 Find out more about the National Minimum Wage Act